katyukha/odoo-rpc-client/docs/source/intro.rst

 Features
 ~~~~~~~~

--  supports call to all public methods on any OpenERP object including:
+-  supports call to all public methods on any OpenERP/Odoo object including:
    *read*, *search*, *write*, *unlink* and others
--  Designed not for speed but to be useful like cli client to OpenERP
+-  Designed not for speed but to be useful like cli client to OpenERP/Odoo
--  Stores information about connection to OpenERP databases (beside
-   passwords)
+-  Desinged to take as more benefits of *IPython autocomplete* as posible
+-  Provides session/history functionality, so if You used it to connect to
+   some database before, new connection will be simpler (just enter password).
 -  Provides *browse\_record* like interface, allowing to browse related
    models too.
-(But doing it in defferent way than *browse\_record* do
--  Use IPython as shell if it is installed, otherwise uses defaul python
-   shell
--  Plugin Support
+But use's methods *search\_records* and *browse\_records*
+   instead of *browse*
+-  *Extension support*.
+You can modify most of components of this app/lib
+   creating Your own extensions.
+It is realy simple.
+See for examples in
+   openerp_proxy/ext/ directory.
+-  *Plugin Support*.
+You can write Your scripts that uses this lib,
+   and easily use them from session. no packages for them required,
+   just tell the path where script file is placed
--  Support of JSON-RPC for version 8 of OpenERP
+-  Support of JSON-RPC for version 8 of OpenERP (experimental)

 What You can do with this
 ~~~~~~~~~~~~~~~~~~~~~~~~~